 FFY 2011 Drug Utilization Review

-The Centers for Medicare and Medicaid Services (CMS) has reviewed the Innovative Practices that the states submitted in their 2011 DUR Annual Reports.
-In an effort to share useful information on the activities states are performing to improve the quality of care and prudent delivery of their programs.
-We have provided examples of those activities below.
+CMCS has reviewed the Opioid and Opioid-related Innovative Practices that the states submitted in their 2014 DUR Annual Reports.
+We want to share the useful information below on the activities states are performing to improve the quality of care and prudent delivery of their programs.
 Please note that the examples provided do not reflect all the different approaches that states may be using as these were submitted at state option.
-The detailed descriptions of specific state programs were taken directly from the 2011 DUR reports submitted by the states.
+The detailed descriptions of specific state opioid-related sections were taken directly from the 2014 DUR reports submitted by the states.
 CMS did not edit the material submitted.

-Please note: The information found at the links above were taken unedited from the 2011 DUR reports sent in by states.
-If you would like additional information about any of these programs, please contact the person listed in the contact information in the individual 2011 state report found at this link Medicaid Drug Programs Data and Resources.
+If you would like additional information about any of these programs, please contact the person listed in the contact information in the individual 2014 state report found at this link.